Göran Persson: National politics

-In 1989, he was made Minister of Schools in the Ministry of Education during the first Ingvar Carlsson cabinet, until the election in 1991 when the Social Democrats were voted out of office.
+In 1989, he was made minister of schools in the Ministry of Education during the first Ingvar Carlsson cabinet, until the election in 1991 when the Social Democrats were voted out of office.
 Persson was one of the brains behind the "Persson-plan" which was presented in 1994 targeting the prevailing economic situation.
 Sweden at the time still suffered from the recession which began during the early nineties, high unemployment rates and a huge budget deficit.
 Prime minister Carl Bildt relied at the time on a fragile coalition between the Moderate Party and three other liberal or conservative parties with a strained degree of cooperation.
 The outcome of the 1994 election proved a success for the Social Democrats when they gained more than 45 per cent of the votes.

-Upon returning to government in 1994, Persson was made Minister for Finance, a post he held until 1996.
-As Minister of Finance much of his job was focused on attaining a sound financial balance in the economy.
+Upon returning to government in 1994, Persson was made minister for finance, a post he held until 1996.
+As minister for finance much of his job was focused on attaining a sound financial balance in the economy.
 Persson often emphasizes that he "cleaned up" after the Bildt government.